joshuk/joshee-jekyll/_work/josh.ee.md

 * Using a media property when importing certain styles to only load animations for users on a device with a mouse cursor and _prefers-reduced-motion_ set to _no-preference_
 * Automatically switching the site to dark mode for users with _prefers-color-scheme_ set to _dark_ (I'll go into this a bit more in a sec)

 As well as this, thanks to some handy minification and compression, the initial load of the site's homepage doesn't go too far over 200kb.
-Meaning that regardless of whichever shack in the outer reaches of Mongolia you may find yourself in, you'll (hopefully) still be able to load the site.
+Meaning that regardless of whatever terrible internet connection you may be using, you should still be able to load the site fine (hopefully) (maybe).

 At the time of building this site I had been developing sites for the NHS for a few years.
-This meant I had plenty of experience with developing for everyone's pal Internet Explorer, since apparently it's the browser of choice for many in that organisation.
+This meant I had plenty of experience with developing for everyone's _best pal_ Internet Explorer, since apparently it's the browser of choice for many in that organisation.

-I don't particularly like Internet Explorer, and so decided to employ some wishful thinking and essentially forget it existed when building this site.
+Unfortunately I don't particularly like Internet Explorer, and so decided to employ some wishful thinking and essentially forget it existed when building this site.

 The main place that this came in handy was with implementing the aforementioned colour schemes into the site.
 Due to not having to worry about compatibility, I could use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for all of the colours on the site.
 This made implementing a dark mode a walk in the park.